metroite/datapacks/growontoptree/README.md

 ## growontoptree

 If players are inside wood, they get teleported up recursively!
-This can be misused.
-Not recommended.
+Recommended to use with graves.

 ## Version